Your Professional Insurance

 With Contract Certain coverage you are provided with cover that is legally binding with the “contract” in the form of a policy schedule or certificate being issued.
 This document sets out the terms and conditions of cover, detailing what is and what is not covered.

 Discretionary indemnity – As the title suggests, provides cover on a discretionary basis and therefore members have no contractual guarantee that a claim will be accepted or paid.
 Discretion can be exercised at any time to limit or withdraw assistance.

-With a policy that can potentially protect your career and reputation it is vitally important to look beyond just the price.
+With an indemnity insurance policy that can potentially protect your career and reputation, it is vitally important to look beyond just the price.
 This may include policy covers or additional service tools designed to support you in respect of both reducing the risk of claims arising and guiding you through the process if claims do come in.

 We want to ensure the advice and support we provide you not only supports you now but many years into the future and identifying your key requirements is a fundamental part of our service to our clients.

 Experts in Dentistry & Dental Indemnity

 All Med Pro have provided Dental Indemnity Insurance for around ten years, although the founders of the business have supported dentists for many more years.